- About Us

 The MREA aligns as much of its curriculum as possible with the Learning Objectives and Task Analyses set forth by the North American Board of Certified Energy Practitioners (NABCEP).
 NABCEP offers certification for PV Installation Professionals and Solar Heating Installers, and in PV Technical Sales.
 Additionally, although the certification exam is no longer available, NABCEP still recognizes and requires continuing education for Small Wind Installers.

-These certifications should not be confused with NABCEP's Entry Level Program.
-The Entry Level Program is for individuals who want to enter the renewable energy field.
-Passing the Entry Level Exam demonstrates the basic understanding of the principles outlined in the Learning Objectives.
+These certifications should not be confused with NABCEP's Associate Program.
+The NABCEP Associate Program is for individuals who want to enter the renewable energy field.
+Passing the NABCEP PV Associate, Solar Heating Associate, or Small Wind Associate Exam demonstrates the basic understanding of the principles outlined in the Learning Objectives.

-The MREA is a NABCEP PV Entry Level Exam Provider, as well as a NABCEP Continuing Education Provider.
+The MREA is a Registered NABCEP Associate Provider for PV, as well as a NABCEP Continuing Education Provider.